This is a Preprint and has not been peer reviewed. This is version 4 of this Preprint.

 Abstract

 Failed rifts are widely assumed to enter post-rift quiescence after termination of intracontinental rifting.
-However, this remains largely untested and a comprehensive evaluation of the rates and patterns of post-rift tectonic (in)activity is lacking.
-Our novel, rift-scale geomorphic analysis reveals “post-rift” rifting across the archetypal failed rift of Suez, in Egypt.
+This remains largely untested, however, and a comprehensive, regional evaluation of the rates and patterns of post-rift tectonic (in)activity is lacking.
+Our quantitative, rift-scale geomorphic study of the Suez Rift, an archetypal failed rift in Egypt, synthesizes isolated observations of faulting and coastal uplift, and reveals evidence for widespread “post-rift” rifting.
 Stacked topographic swaths and river profiles document pervasive normal fault offsets in Plio-Quaternary rocks along the rift length, with fluvial metrics showing steep gradients consistent with active and young faulting.
-Quaternary shorelines uplifted along both marg... more
+Quaternary shorelines uplifted along both margins constrain normal fault footwall uplift rates of up to 0.13±0.04 mm/yr, comparable to those of the Basin and Range, USA.
+This evidence of active extension in the Suez Rift, occurring after its presumed Pliocene failure, should motivate reevaluation of “failed” rifts and of conceptual models of continental rift evolution.

 DOI